 Great Chicago Fire

-Another fascinating thing I learned was the Great Chicago Fire in 1871.
-While it’s not certain, but the fire was claimed to have started in a nearby barn.
+Another fascinating thing I learned was about the Great Chicago Fire in 1871.
+While it’s not certain, the fire was claimed to have started in a nearby barn.
 Legend has it that Mrs. O’Leary’s cow tipped over a lantern that started the fire.

 Regardless of how the fire started, the fire killed ~300 people and left a third of the residents (~100,000 people) homeless.
-The destruction of the fire results in $222 million in damage, which is about $4.7 billion now.
+The destruction of the fire resulted in $222 million in damage, which is about $4.7 billion now.